fingent-corp/gateway-prestashop-mastercard-module/README.md

 The latest release of the plugin has the following system requirements:

 - PHP version 8.1 or higher is mandatory.
-- PrestaShop version 8.0.4 or later is required.
-However, we strongly recommend using the latest available version of PrestaShop for optimal performance.
+- PrestaShop version 8.1.x (tested with v8.1.7) is required.

 ## Documentation